google/zetasql/docs/data-types.md

 Protocol buffers provide structured data types with a defined serialization format and cross-language support libraries.
-Protocol buffer message types can contain optional, required or repeated fields, including nested messages.
-See the [Protocol Buffers Developer Guide][protocol-buffers-dev-guide] for more detail.
+Protocol buffer message types can contain optional, required, or repeated fields, including nested messages.
+For more information, see the [Protocol Buffers Developer Guide][protocol-buffers-dev-guide].

-Protocol buffer message types behave similarly to struct types, and support similar operations like reading field values by name.
+Protocol buffer message types behave similarly to [struct types](#struct_type), and support similar operations like reading field values by name.
 Protocol buffer types are always named types, and can be referred to by their fully-qualified protocol buffer name (i.e. `package.ProtoName`).
-Protocol buffers support some additional behavior beyond structs, like default field values, and checking for the presence of optional fields.
+Protocol buffers support some additional behavior beyond structs, like default field values, defining a column type, and checking for the presence of optional fields.

-Protocol buffer enum types are also available and can be referenced using the fully-qualified enum type name.
+Protocol buffer [enum types](#enum_type) are also available and can be referenced using the fully-qualified enum type name.

 To learn more about using protocol buffers in ZetaSQL, see [Work with protocol buffers][protocol-buffers].